PaddlePaddle/PLSC/README.md

 ## 9. Demo

 Combined with face detection model, we can complete the face recognition process.
+**Note: We only show a demo which can not be use to commercial application.**

 Firstly, use the fllowing commands to download the models.